 Warminster School's expectations require the highest standards of courtesy, integrity, good manners, good discipline and respect for the needs of others.
 We expect, and parents accept, that each pupil will take a full part in the activities of the School, will attend each school day, will be punctual, will work hard, will be well behaved and will comply with the school rules about the wearing of uniform and appearance.
 Good behaviour is promoted at Warminster in several ways.
 There is a strong pastoral ethos at the School which encourages positive moral and social attitudes.
-Church, Assembly and Life Skills events all focus on values (especially kindness, generosity, tolerance, citizenship and social responsibility).
+Church, Assembly and PSHE events all focus on virtues (especially kindness, integrity, empathy, courage and social responsibility).
 All staff are expected to act as positive role models, as are prefects, mentors and older pupils.

-The School Rules are set out in documents, such as the Parent Handbook, which are published annually.
 Parents and pupils have an opportunity on request to see the School Rules before they accept the offer of a place.
 When parents accept the place for their son or daughter, they confirm that they accept the authority of the Head and of other members of staff on the Head's behalf to take all reasonable disciplinary or preventative action necessary to safeguard and promote the welfare of each pupil and the School community as a whole.

 This policy, and the School rules current at the time, applies to all pupils when they are on school premises or not, in the care of the School, wearing school uniform, or otherwise representing or associated with the School, including a school trip or activity at any place or time.

 Discipline is not an end in itself, but rather a means to ensure that all pupils are able to benefit fully from the opportunities the School provides.
-This policy therefore needs to be read in conjunction with other policies, for example Anti-Bullying, Special Educational Needs and Equal Opportunities, and also with the Parent Handbooks.
-Warminster Staff can rely on full support from

-Senior colleagues in applying the School's discipline policy.
+This policy therefore needs to be read in conjunction with other policies, for example Anti-Bullying, Child-on-Child Abuse, Sexual Violence and Sexual Harassment and ASEND.
+Warminster Staff can rely on full support from Senior colleagues in applying the School's discipline policy.